Best media monitoring tools

 The best media monitoring tools on the market are enticing and well worth the hype.
 Knowing well in advance that a story is trending positive or negative is invaluable intel.
 It allows you to build upon a wave of support and act quickly to avert a communications crisis.

-To make it a bit easier to choose the best PR listening tool for your needs, below you’ll find the pros and cons of some of the top media monitoring contenders.
+To make it a bit easier to choose the best software for your needs, you’ll find the pros and cons of the top media monitoring solutions below, as well as what to consider when narrowing down your options.

 What are media monitoring tools?